kipp12/EmotionArt/README.md

 - Settings: change app behavior and appearance

 ## How To Use A Theme
-Step 1: Choose a theme
-Go to Themes and click the one you want.
+Step 1: Go to Themes and click the one you want use.

-Step 2: Enter your input
+Step 2: Enter your input.
+You can use:
-You can use either:
 - Text input: type anything in the text bar and click the generate button.
 - Microphone input: click Start Listening, speak, then click stop listening.
 The system will provide a transcript of your speech and analyse it.

-Step 3: Review the results
+Step 3: Review the results.
 After analysis, each theme shows:
 - Artwork
 - Status
 - Emotion scores
 - Transcript

-Step 4: Save your artwork
+Step 4: Save your artwork.
 Once a piece has been generated, the Save button becomes available.
 This saves the artwork to your gallery area.

 ## Using The Gallery
 The gallery page hosts all of your saved art pieces.
 Here, you can: